Being Human (1994 film)

 Being Human is a 1994 comedy-drama film written and directed by Bill Forsyth and starring Robin Williams, John Turturro, Bill Nighy, Vincent D'Onofrio, Robert Carlyle, Theresa Russell and Ewan McGregor in his feature-film debut.
 An international co-production of the United Kingdom and Japan, the film portrays the experience of a single human soul, portrayed by Williams, through various incarnations.
 Williams is the only common actor throughout the stories that span man's history on Earth.

-An attempt on director-screenwriter Bill Forsyth's part to depict by visual means the ordinariness of life throughout the ages, Being Human is deliberately slow in its pace in order to emphasize how slow life often is.
-The structure is one of vignette-like character studies of one man (actually at least four distinct men, all with the same soul) who keeps making the same relationships and mistakes throughout his lifetimes.
+An attempt on director-screenwriter Bill Forsyth's part to depict by visual means the ordinariness of life throughout the ages, Being Human is deliberately slow in its pace to emphasize how slow life often is.
+The structure is one of vignette-like character studies of one man (actually five distinct men, all with the same soul) who keeps making the same relationships and mistakes throughout his lifetimes.

 Plot

-In the first incarnation, which appears to be a caveman, a man's family is taken from him by raiders due to his cowardice and hesitation.
-Before his wife is taken away, she says, "Don't lose the children!"
+In the first incarnation, a caveman's family is taken from him by raiders, due to his cowardice and hesitation.
+Before his wife is taken away, she shouts, "Don't lose the children!".

-The next incarnation is in Ancient Rome in which he, Hector, is a slave to a "foolish master" who loses his fortune and is compelled to kill himself by his creditors and orders Hector to join him.
+The next incarnation is in ancient Rome, where he, Hector, is a slave to a "foolish master" who loses his fortune and is compelled by his creditors to kill himself, and he orders Hector to join him.
 Hector longs to be free to find the children and wife he had before he became a slave, but he has fallen in love with another slave and forgets his waiting family.

-Third incarnation: He is a Scottish crusader on his way home to his children.
-The master from his life in Rome as a slave is now a crusader trying to decide whether to become a priest.
+In the third incarnation, Hector is a Scottish crusader on his way home to his children.
+The soul of his master from his life in Rome is now a crusader trying to decide whether to become a priest.
 They travel together until Hector finds his soul mate from the life in Rome.
-She is a widow and wishes Hector to join her family, but his duties to the children in Scotland pull at him.
+She is a widow and wishes for Hector to join her family, but his duties to his children in Scotland pull at him.

-Fourth incarnation: Hector is finally forced to confront his capacity for cowardly indecision.
-He is a Portuguese man in The Renaissance shipwrecked on the coast of Africa.
+In the fourth incarnation, Hector is finally forced to confront his capacity for cowardly indecision.
+He is a Portuguese man in the Renaissance shipwrecked on the coast of Africa.
 He is the master in this life, his wife from the first incarnation shipwrecked with him as his spurned lover, and the raider who spirited her away is her steadfast friend.

-Fifth incarnation: He is a modern man in New York, paying the consequences of cowardly indecision and gaining the strength to address the children he lost lifetimes ago.
-He is joined in this life by his master/slave/friend/soul mate, and former wife Janet and her husband/raider from lifetimes past.
-They support him but are people who are trying to find their own way, just as in the past lives.
+In the fifth incarnation, Hector is a modern man in New York, paying the consequences of cowardly indecision, and gaining the strength to address the children who he lost lifetimes ago.
+He is joined in this life by his master/slave/friend/soul mate, and ex-wife, Janet, and her husband/raider from lifetimes past.
+They support him, but they are people who are trying to find their own way, as in the past lives.